 To qualify for a QSEHRA, a small employer generally must:

 Note: A QSEHRA isn’t a traditional group health plan.
-For small businesses interested in offering traditional group coverage, learn more about SHOP plans and find out if SHOP is available in your state.
+For small businesses interested in offering traditional group coverage, find out if SHOP is available in your state.
 Enrolling in SHOP is generally the only way to qualify for the Small Business Health Care Tax Credit, which can save eligible employers up to 50% of their employer contribution for 2 consecutive years.

-With a QSEHRA, small employers can decide what they'll contribute to their employees’ health care costs, up to the annual maximum.
+With a QSEHRA, small employers can decide what they'll contribute to their employees’ health care costs, up to an annual maximum that is set by the IRS.
 Employees pay their provider or insurance company for their health care costs, then submit proof of payment to be reimbursed by the QSEHRA.
 Reimbursement is tax-free.
 If an employee doesn’t submit a claim, the employer keeps the money, though they may choose to roll it over from year to year while the employee is still employed by the business.
 Typically, QSEHRA amounts claimed by employees are paid monthly by their employer.

 |Year||Maximum employee only contribution||Maximum for employees & households|